NukemBro/AggieStack-CLI/README.md

 A simple proof-of-concept CLI environment used to manage internal cloud-based server infrastructure

 # Instructions to Run aggiestack-CLI:
-A list of executable commands to run in the CLI is located in the config folder in the repository.
+A list of executable commands to run in the CLI is located in the "config_files" folder in the repository.

 ## UNIX/Linux CLI
 * navigate to directory of the "Project0.jar" executable